SMwika/scheduler/README.md

 Javascript setup/configuration
 ------------------------------
 Assuming there are no changes to requirements, all modifications will happen in the **app-config.js** file.
 This should store everything you need to customize in order for the scheduler to function properly.
+Also, once changes are applied to javascript files inside the "src/js" folder, the package must be rebuilt (using grunt) and the **dist** and **index.html** files uploaded to the document library again.

 1. List Locations
   * There are 4 different javascript object that contain list URLs and names (for use in the ajax requests).